 Q: So your power is seeing into the future.
 Is there anything else your character does?
 Pinto: Well, why she does have the ability to look into the future, she really does not know exactly whether what she’s seeing there is no real true interpretation for that, it can have many.
 So it’s entirely up to her to decide or decipher what that actually means, the vision that she’s seen.
 She does have the quality of being human because many a times we are confused and we really do not know what that dream really meant or you suddenly get ideas, so I feel in that sense, having that power, but really not having the entire all of it to me was really natural.
 That is her only power though, that she can see the future.

+Q: Having worked with Woody Allen on “You Will Meet a Tall Dark Stranger” and Danny Boyle on “Slumdog,” what surprised you most about doing a really big budget picture?
 Pinto: Yeah, this is my first big budget film.
 I’ve done three independent films before this and I feel it’s a whole new ballgame.
 You have to be more on the ball as to what’s happening, you have to be more flexible with timings and everything because a lot depends on studios.
 It’s not just about you or three other actors in a scene.
 There’s extras, there’s a lot of other inputs coming in.
 I remember the day we had the big sludge set, we had it literally for three days or two days and we had to put everything down into those three days so we had to kind of work overtime or whatever it was, but really be ready to go on set anytime.
 You’re sitting in your trailer because they tell you you have a half an hour break, but that can get down to a 10 minute break and you have to be ready and jump right back in.
 And that’s the fun part about being in a film like this and the only negative part that I can see is that you can’t really make plans.

+Q: What’s the biggest challenge shooting this movie so far?
 Pinto: My red corset!
 That was my biggest challenge because Tarsem and Eiko [Ishioka] who’s a fabulous costume designer.
 She is just out of this world, brilliant, and she had this beautiful costume designed for me.
 But, unfortunately, the costume for me, as beautiful as it was, if it was really tied it was like a corset, it makes it difficult to breathe.
 Though many a times Tarsem wanted me to have a vision and I would have my vision with my mouth open because I was just trying to get in as much air and Tarsem would be like, ‘Close your mouth!
 We don’t want to see your teeth!’
 And I was like, ‘Oh my god!
 I’m not doing that on purpose, it’s just my corset.’
 But that was not the biggest challenge, but it was a small little challenge and I kind of overcame it so it was no big problem.

 Q: Was this a tough film physically?
 Dorff: Not really.
 I found it pretty easy to be honest.
 The hours were intense and some days were harder than others but for the most part I was here for a long time and the part could have been shot faster, but for whatever reason, it’s a big shoot, lots of characters, lot of different sets, sets aren’t built, the movie was gunned into production, so it’s a lot of work, but I think everybody did a great job putting it together and now it’s coming to an end and I think it’ll be a long road to putting it together.
 This is one that’ll probably take a while because we come out next Thanksgiving.
 I’m definitely excited.
 I’ve been looking at some of this 3D stuff.
 We put on the glasses yesterday, watched some stuff, which looked incredible.
 I think Tarsem is on another level when it comes to visuals and I just hope the story comes together and the acting works and hopefully it’s a big hit movie for everybody.